 Grace Village's top priority remains ensuring the safety of our seniors - it is critical to respect all guidelines intended to prevent the possibility of bringing contamination into Grace Village and endangering the health and safety of other residents.

-- Residents who are now able to go for walks outside the building will remain on Grace Village property and must follow the Ministry's safety guidelines such as social distancing, face mask and handwashing procedures.
+- Residents can go on walks outside but must remain on Grace Village property and must follow the Ministry's safety guidelines such as social distancing, face mask and handwashing procedures.

-- Residents are able to freely go out in the courtyard garden accessible from their wing, and many residents have been taking advantage of the nice weather to walk and get fresh air.
+- Residents are able to freely go out in the courtyard garden accessible from their wing but must be wearing a mask.